SNOW HOLIDAY

 Extended Forecast

 That’s all from me today, folks.
 I’m sending out these forecasts every Monday, Wednesday and Friday throughout the season.
-Have a great couple of days, and I’ll see you back here on Wednesday.
+Have a great couple of days, and I’ll see you back here on Friday for the final forecast of the season.

 Grasshopper